 When it’s time to eat you’ll be spoilt for choice, as the town has a reputation for good food.
 Head to a cosy cafe and watch the world go by over the rim of your tea cup, or enjoy the surroundings of the many traditional inns serving home cooked fayre.

-No visit to Stamford is complete without a visit to Burghley House, a breath taking Elizabethan stately home which is still privately owned.
-You may recognise Burghley House from its many appearances on the big screen, including The Da Vinci Code and Pride & Prejudice, when it was portrayed as the home of Lady Catherine De Bourgh.
-Visitor facilities include the Orangery restaurant, gift shop, gardens and beautiful walks around the historic parkland laid out by Capability Brown and still occupied by a herd of fallow deer.
-Burghley park is home to the internationally renowned Land Rover Burghley Horse Trials during late summer each year.
+No visit to Stamford is complete without a visit to Burghley House, a breath taking Elizabethan stately home which is still privately owned and welcomes visitors throughout the house and in the Orangery restaurant, gift shop, gardens and beautiful walks around the historic parkland laid out by Capability Brown and still occupied by a herd of fallow deer.
+You may recognise Burghley House from its many appearances on the big screen, plus Burghley park is home to the internationally renowned Land Rover Burghley Horse Trials during late summer each year.